 Every year we hike to the Leatherman’s Cave, cook food, and make tea from the plants over a fire.
 We spend the evening playing songs, reading poems, and marveling at the stars and moon as the fire casts our celebratory shadows onto the cave walls.

 Another tradition is the Polar Plunge into the Long Island Sound which is a great way to keep the traditions and philosophy of hydrotherapy alive.
 It is an unbelievable bonding experience to run into the frigid water, while others cheer us on from the beach.

-Every year I look forward to the DC Federal Legislative Initiative (FLI) where we meet with other colleges to make a positive impact on the future of healthcare in our nation’s capital.
+Every year I look forward to the DC Federal Legislative Initiative (FLI) where we meet with other students and colleagues from the other accredited ND to make a positive impact on the future of healthcare in our nation’s capital.
 The DC FLI has been the best introduction into the larger world of naturopathic medicine.”